About Justin Chick

 What I believe about the web

 I think about things like font rendering for people with dyslexia.
 I think about what happens when someone’s on a slow connection, or using assistive technology, or just having a hard day and needs the thing to work without friction.
-Most websites get this wrong not out of malice but out of habit — designing for the person who made the thing rather than the person who needs it.
+Most websites get this wrong not out of malice but out of habit, designing for the person who made the thing rather than the person who needs it.

 Outside the browser

 I’m currently working toward a degree in Applied Plant and Soil Science at UMass Amherst’s Stockbridge School of Agriculture.
-It’s a long way from CSS, and also not that far — systems are systems.
+It’s a long way from CSS, and also not that far.
+Systems are systems.
 It rounds me out and keeps me curious, which I think makes me a better designer.

-I live and work in Northampton, MA.
+I live and work in Belchertown, MA.